 Since the survey polled living sword swallowers, it did not include discussions of deaths caused by sword swallowing.
 However, other medical literature has cited sword swallowing as a cause of death.
 Another British Medical Journal article describes a sword swallower who died after trying to swallow an umbrella [source: BMJ] Sword swallowing also appears in historical books on medicine, some of which present fantastic claims of people completely swallowing knives and living with the foreign objects in their stomachs for years at a time.

 Not all medical discussions of sword swallowing involve injuries and deaths, though.
 In the mid-1800s, during the early development of endoscopy, or the examination of the interior of the human body using a scope, the available tools were generally rigid.
 Researchers sometimes worked with sword swallowers, whose throats could accommodate the inflexible instruments.

 As with other dangerous performance arts, such as fire breathing, the human blockhead trick, and walking across glass, there's no real way to make authentic sword swallowing significantly safer.
 However, since the practice has most likely existed for thousands of years, it's also not likely to fade away any time soon.
-To learn more about sword swallowing and related acts, check out the links on the next page.
+To learn more about sword swallowing and related acts, check out the links below.

 - Chen, T.S. and P.S.
 Chen.
 "The History of Gastroenterology: Essays on its Development and Accomplishments."